gonzashan/checker-Challenge-/README.md

 ### interface InterfaceForBooleans {...

-For walk through the methods, first of all we are going to use a functional interface to get the boolean returns of any action to do over the number selected.
+For walk through the methods, first of all we are going to use a functional interface to get an int value and returns a boolean, depending on what action has been called.
 It's recommended that all functional interfaces have an informative
 @FunctionalInterface annotation.
 This clearly communicates the purpose of the interface, and also allows a compiler to generate an error if the annotated interface does not satisfy the conditions.

-### Working...
+### How is it works?

+Simple.
+From the Main class create a new object from class MyLambda, and passing the int array numbers invoking the method checker() as below.